Air pollution measurement: Personal air quality sensors

-At one end of the scale, there are small, inexpensive portable (and sometimes wearable), Internet-connected air pollution sensors, such as the Air Quality Egg, PurpleAir, and Plume Flow.
+At one end of the scale, there are small, inexpensive portable (and sometimes wearable), Internet-connected air pollution sensors, such as the Air Quality Egg and PurpleAir.
 These constantly sample particulates and gases and produce moderately accurate, almost real-time measurements that can be analyzed by smartphone apps.
-They can be used for both indoor and outdoor environments and the majority focus on measuring five forms of air pollution: ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+Their data can also be used in a crowdsourced way, either alone or with other pollution data, to build up maps of pollution over wide areas.
+They can be used for both indoor and outdoor environments and the majority focus on measuring five common forms of air pollution: ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
+Some measure less common pollutants such as radon gas and formaldehyde.

 Sensors like this were once expensive, but the 2010s saw a trend towards cheaper portable devices that can be worn by individuals to monitor their local air quality levels, which are now sometimes informally referred to as low-cost sensors (LCS).
 A recent review by the European Commission's Joint Research Center identified 112 examples, made by 77 different manufacturers.

 Personal sensors can empower individuals and communities to better understand their exposure environments and risks from air pollution.
 For example, a research group led by William Griswold at UCSD handed out portable air pollution sensors to 16 commuters, and found "urban valleys" where buildings trapped pollution.
 The group also found that passengers in buses have higher exposures than those in cars.